 Introduction

-This document outlines the Windows Consumer communication strategy and articulates the areas we invest in and why, teams we partner with, how our work achieves business and customer goals, and how we measure quality for each type of content we ship.
+This document outlines the Windows Consumer communication strategy and describes our partnerships with other teams.
+It explains the areas we invest in and why, how our work achieves business and customer goals, and how we measure quality for each type of content we ship.

-As the hub for all online communication for Windows—delivering product UI, all content for Windows Online, support, blogs, packaging, ad copy, and the product guide—the consumer content publishing team is a critical component in the overall corporate strategy for all outward communication.
-It is important that, while we’ll continue to have various forms and outlets of communication, we speak in the appropriate and defined voice corresponding to each affordance, coordinate with all partners and stakeholders to align to the defined strategy and goals for each piece of content, and ensure we’re in lock step on style, personality, and brand principles and guidelines.
+As the hub for all online communication for Windows—delivering product user interface (UI) text, all content for Windows Online, support, blogs, packaging, ad copy, and the product guides—the consumer content publishing team is a critical component in the overall corporate communication strategy.
+Because of this key role, we make sure our approach is unified.
+We coordinate with all partners to align with the defined strategy and goals for each piece of content we create, and we ensure we’re in lock step on style, personality, and brand principles and guidelines.
+As a result, our content—whether it’s ad copy on the side of a bus or in a TV commercial, or an executive’s speech at a conference or a Help topic—feels like it’s part of the same Windows family.

-We’ve made great strides to date aligning our messaging and brand principles across packaging, WOL, product, and PR and field communications.
-Windows 8 marked the first release in the history of Windows releases where stories highlighted on billboards and sides of busses were the same as those on television ads and in the card customers pulled out of the packaged product.
-The same themes and elements were reflected in hero banners on our website and in ad copy in retail stores.
-The words out of our executives’ mouths at events and conferences were the same words readers read on Windows Online.
-We learned to coordinate across the disciplines in order to tell a single story.
-For Windows Blue and beyond we will continue this work and evolve that philosophy in order to nurture what we’ve established.
-This is not to say that every post on the blog and press release and support article will have a single generic personality or voice, but each will feel intrinsically related and part of the same Windows family.

 What we produce

-The Windows consumer content team produces all customer-facing content spanning everything on Windows Online including pre-sales, ad copy, and merchandising, learning more and support.
-We also create all product UI text, packaging copy, and we contribute to the Windows Experience blog.
+The Windows consumer content team creates all of the content on Windows Online, including pre-sales, ad copy, merchandising, inspirational content, and support.
+We also create all product UI text and packaging copy, and we contribute to the Windows Experience blog.

 UI

-The goal in creating UI text for our products and services is that it be as open, straightforward, intuitive, and approachable as the products themselves.
-We continue to put our best efforts toward creating the clearest, most concise and intuitive UI text possible and remain committed to the belief that the UI is our first and perhaps most important connection with our customers.
-When done well, effective UI produces the most delightful content we create.
-When we succeed in the UI, our customers love and remain unwaveringly loyal to Windows.
-Specifically, we create:
+Our goal in creating UI text is to create the clearest, most concise and intuitive text possible.
+That’s because the UI is our first and most important connection with our customers.
+When done well, the UI delights customers, and they love and remain unwaveringly loyal to Windows.

-All in-product user interface text for Windows, Outlook.com, SkyDrive desktop and modern apps, Skydrive.com, and Internet Explorer
+We create all in-product UI text, including error messages, for Windows, Outlook.com, SkyDrive desktop and modern apps, Skydrive.com, and Internet Explorer

-Error messages in all products and services

-Windows Error Reporting

 Advertising copy

-Windows Blue marks the first release where we will partner with Windows Design and the business group on all advertising copy.
-This will work will include all broadcast and retail brand-related advertising copy inclusive of digital, at home, and environmental.
+We partner with Windows Design and the business group on all advertising copy.
+This work includes all broadcast and retail brand-related advertising copy.

 WOL